tessacannon48/cloud_removal_diffusion/README.md

 - Generative AI Usage
   - Generative Large Language Models (ChatGPT) were used as a resource for various tasks in this project, such as for debugging and cleaning code.
 I estimate that I asked about 30 queries to ChatGPT, generating ____ of CO2, according to _____.

+The environmental costs of employing this project could be reduced through more careful debugging and construction prior to full training to reduce time spent on retraining models, as well as reduced reliance on generative AI for debugging.
+To monitor and estimate the carbon emissions from the code, Python packages like CodeCarbon (found at https://github.com/mlco2/codecarbon) could be employed prior to development in future iterations of this project.
+Overall, however, the environmental costs of developing this project alone are minimal based on the impact estimation above.

 ## Acknowledgements

 - This project was completed as part of an open-ended final coursework for GEOL0069: Artificial Intelligence for Earth Observation taught by Dr. Michel Tsamados
-- Some ESA Query functions provided by Dr. Michel Tsamados, Weibin Chen, Connor Nelson
+- Some ESA Query functions used in data retrieval were provided by Dr. Michel Tsamados, Weibin Chen, Connor Nelson
 - Satellite imagery provided by [Copernicus Sentinel-2](https://sentinel.esa.int/web/sentinel/missions/sentinel-2) via ESA Copernicus Data Space Ecosystem.
 - Diffusion model structure inspired by [Ho et al., 2020](https://arxiv.org/abs/2006.11239).